SWOLLEN FEET TREATMENT IN LONDON

 • Getting easily winded

-• Finding strenuous activities like exercise difficult
+• Finding strenuous activities like exercise challenging

 Worried about your heart?

-DON’T suffer in silence, seek expert help without delay
+Don't suffer in silence - seek expert help without delay

 senior woman suffering from swollen legs and feet at home